-- Einstein's theory of general relativity predicts existence of black holes and gravitational waves. - Black holes provide central engines of most active galatic nuclei and play significant roles in formation and evolution of galaxies and various dynamical phenomena such as jets. - As a result of galactic mergers, binary black hole system will be formed that can eventaully merge into a single black hole emitting gravitational waves.
+- Black holes and gravitational waves are among the key predictions of general relativity. - Super-Massive black holes are believed to be central engines of most active galatic nuclei and play significant roles in formation and evolution of galaxies and various dynamical phenomena such as jets. - Following galactic merger, a binary black hole system will be formed that can eventaully merge into a single black hole emitting gravitational waves.